jonescompneurolab/hnn-core/doc/roadmap.rst

 the HNN-core repository and simplification of the HNN-GUI repository in the following steps:

--   Following best practice in open-source software design, including continuous integration testing, develop HNN-core.
+-   Following best practices in open-source software design, including continuous integration testing, to develop HNN-core.
 HNN-core will contain clean and reorganized code, and separate all components that interact directly with the NEURON simulator (e.g. cell and network intantiation, external drives, etc..), from those that pertain to post-processing data analysis and plotting functions (e.g. spectra lanalysis).
     **COMPLETED FEB 2021**